 Strengthening Urban Engagement of Universities in Asia and Africa (SUEUAA)

-‘Strengthening Urban Engagement of Universities in Africa and Asia’ (SUEUAA) project, is a collaborative research project between the University of Glasgow and six cities in the Global South (Harare, Zimbabwe; Dar-es-Salaam, Tanzania; Johannesburg, South Africa; Duhok, Iraq; Sanandaj, Iran; and Manila, the Philippines).
-This project explores ongoing engagement activities where universities respond to city demand.
+‘Strengthening Urban Engagement of Universities in Africa and Asia’ (SUEUAA) project was a collaborative research project between the University of Glasgow and six cities in the Global South (Harare, Zimbabwe; Dar-es-Salaam, Tanzania; Johannesburg, South Africa; Duhok, Iraq; Sanandaj, Iran; and Manila, the Philippines).
+This project explored ongoing engagement activities where universities respond to city demand.